kurniawano/ictpsp.github.io/_Learning_Objectives/overview.md

 * specify data types in arguments and return value
 * abstract a problem as a function
 * identify input, output and process of a function

-## Lesson 3: Operators and Operands
-By the end of this lesson, students should be able to:

 * use basic operators with basic data types
 * predict the evaluated data types from an expression
 * evaluate math expression with various precedence
 * use compound operators
 * use print function to debug a function

-## Lesson 4: Three Basic Control Structures
+## Lesson 3: Three Basic Control Structures
 By the end of this lesson, students should be able to:

 * state the three basic control structures, i.e. sequential, branch and iteration